+Thus, the estimator in (18) can be seen as the basic IPW estimator plus an adjustment consisting of the weighted average of the two regression estimators.
+The adjustment term has expectation zero when the estimated propensity scores and regression models are replaced by their population counterparts.
+Moreover, the adjustment term stabilizes the estimator when the propensity scores get close to zero or one (Glynn and Quinn 2010), and this alleviates with the need to truncate the propensity score weights as suggested in Imbens (2004).
+Another way to interpret the AIPW estimator is to realize that ΛAIPWh= ΛIPWh+( ΛARh- ΛIPWRAh).

+4.3 Application and intuition

+Although these techniques are relatively new to macroeconomics, matching estimators using inverse propensity score weighting have been frequently implemented in applied. microeconomics with cross-sectional data.
+Matching methods more generally constitute a benchmark within the medical research literature when trials are suspected of being contaminated by allocation bias.
+The provenance of the particular inverse propensityscore weighting method we employ is thus well established.

+The next section reports the results of applying the AIPW estimator (18) to measure the average treatment effect of fiscal consolidations as a counterpoint to the conventional OLS and IV results reported earlier.
+As a way to understand where the differences come from, we first implement the AIPW estimator by restricting the parameters of the regression (based on LPs) to be the same in the treated and control subpopulations, as is implicit in the OLS and IV approaches.
+Under that constraint, the results from the AIPW estimator are close to the IV results seen earlier.
+Next we allow for the parameters to vary across subpopulations, adhering to the way expression (18) is typically applied in the policy evaluation literature.
+These results deliver the same qualitative implication of contractionary austerity, but show that the effects of consolidations are quantitatively even more painful.

-This section presents the empirical findings of the econometric approach discussed in the previous section.
+This section presents the empirical findings of the Local Projection approach discussed in the previous section.
 First, we present the overall analysis for the income inequality baseline model based on the whole sample (Table 2).
 Second, we carry out two additional exercises with to more precise country sub-samples (see Table 2 in the Appendix for criteria).
-We present the further results obtained by splitting the sample into countries with high public debt (Table 3) and economies where the crisis hit hardest (Table 4).
-Most of the estimates have an expected sign and are statistically significant.
+We present the further results obtained by splitting the sample into countries with high public debt and economies where the crisis hit hardest.

-We extend our analysis by estimating a three-variable PVAR to include the fiscal and labour market variables.
 We do this for two purposes.
 First, to capture the idea that higher economic growth may decrease income inequality via higher government expenditure.
-Second, adding an specific measure of economic policy allow us to investigate whether the effects of inequality shocks are indeed a result of a third factor, in our case, shocks to fiscal policies and labour markets.
+Second, adding a specific measure of economic policy allows us to investigate whether the effects of inequality shocks are indeed a result of a third factor, in our case, shocks to fiscal policies and taxation.

 4.1.
 The effects on income inequality